awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-streaming-labeling-job.md

 }
 ```

-For `<service-generated-key>`, if the data object came through an Amazon S3 configuration, Ground Truth adds a unique value used by the service and emits a new field keyed by `$sequencer` which shows the S3 sequencer used\.
+For `<service-generated-key>`, if the data object came through an Amazon S3 configuration, Ground Truth adds a unique value used by the service and emits a new field keyed by `$sequencer` which shows the Amazon S3 sequencer used\.
 If object was fed to SNS directly, Ground Truth use the SNS message ID\.

 **Note**
 Do not use the `$` character in your label attribute name\.